kstenerud/concise-encoding/ce-structure.md

  * Codepoints in general category `C` (except for TAB (u+0009), LF (u+000a), and CR (u+000d))
  * Codepoints in categories `Zl` and `Zp` (basically u+2028 and u+2029)
- * Unassigned, reserved, and invalid codepoints

 Text-unsafe characters **MUST NOT** appear in their raw form in a CTE document.
 If the type allows escape sequences, such characters **MUST** be represented as escape sequences in a CTE document.

+Unassigned, reserved, and invalid codepoints **MUST NOT** be used at all, even in escaped form.